Azure/azure-sphere-gallery/HeapTracker/README.md

 Things get tricky when dealing with memory-constrained devices, as often in these cases the App *must* be aware of its heap availability, in order to properly implement its logic.

-The goal in using the Heap Tracker library, is to precisely track the memory requests being done by the High-level application, and providing the developer a precise measure to best estimate the overall heap amount that his App will need.
+The goal in using the Heap Tracker library, is to precisely track the memory requests being done by the High-level application, and providing developers a precise measure to best estimate the overall heap amount that their App will need.

 ## Next steps